 In 10 Years (11th grade)

-Family – Eight of these kids, almost a third, will now live in divorced households, splitting their time between their two parents.
+Family – Seven of these kids, almost a third, will now live in divorced households, splitting their time between their two parents.
 One or two will have parents and grandparents spread out among six different households.

 Faith – While 23 are still attending church, about a third of these are having very serious doubts about their faith.
 Many will attribute this to hypocrisy and shallowness they see in their church and parents.
 They can’t connect much of what their parents and church say about Christianity with what’s actually written in the Bible.
 Most will not think it OK to discuss their doubts with anyone lest they be labeled a weak Christian.

-Sex – 18 will have had consensual (or at least technically consensual) sex with at least one other person, five of these will have had at least three sex partners, many within their church youth group.
+Sex – 18 will have had consensual (or at least technically consensual) sex with at least one other person, three of these will have had at least three sex partners, many within their church youth group.
 All but one of the guys will have discovered themselves and most will do so regularly, often with some porn.
 Three will have an STD, but only one will know it.
 One or two of the girls, likely who are still attending church regularly, have gotten abortions.
-Three of the guys and three of the girls will have experienced some form of sexual assault.
+One of the guys and three of the girls will have experienced some form of sexual assault.

-Other – Five will have smoked pot, 20 will have had some illicit alcohol.
+Other – Four will have smoked pot, 20 will have had some illicit alcohol.
 Numerous will have begun perfecting the art of lying and hypocrisy – about how strong their faith is, that they haven’t sinned, and for the most part are living happily in the little good-Christian box.